This Seattle to San Francisco road trip itinerary contains affiliate links.

 Whilst driving towards the world-famous Avenue of the Giants, you may be confused to see that you pass multiple signs for Redwood National and State Parks.

-I too was confused; assuming that there was simply ‘one’ unified Redwood National Park.
+I too was confused, as I’d always assumed that there was simply ‘one’ unified Redwood National Park.

 In fact, these historic trees are scattered through a number of parks, including Jedediah Smith Redwoods State Park, Prairie Creek Redwoods State Park and Lady Bird Johnson Grove in Redwoods National Park.